Vatican: Benedict XVI lucid, stable, but condition ‘serious’

 The Vatican later said Benedict’s health had deteriorated in recent hours but that the situation was under control as doctors monitored him.

-Bruni said Thursday that Benedict “managed to rest well last night, is absolutely lucid and conscious and today, while his condition remains grave, the situation at the moment is stable.”
+Bruni said Thursday that Benedict “managed to rest well last night, is absolutely lucid and alert and today, while his condition remains grave, the situation at the moment is stable.”

 “Pope Francis renews the invitation to pray for him and accompany him in these difficult hours,” he said.

-Responding to that call, the diocese of Rome scheduled a special Mass in honor of Benedict on Friday at St. John Lateran, Benedict’s former basilica in his capacity as the bishop of Rome.
+Responding to that call, the diocese of Rome scheduled a special Mass in honor of Benedict on Friday at St. John Lateran, Benedict’s former cathedral in his capacity as the bishop of Rome.
+The pope’s vicar for Rome, Cardinal Angelo De Donatis, was to celebrate.

 Word of Benedict’s declining health immediately posed questions about what would happen when he dies, given the unprecedented reality of having a reigning pope presumably presiding over the funeral of a former pope.